rfatolahzade/ParseChart/README.md

 #helm upgrade  parse ./charts/Parse/
 ```

-lets test the Parse, If you run my project, ingress.yaml it will exist in the templates directory:
+Test the Parse, If you run my project, ingress.yaml it will exist in the templates directory:
 ```bash
 curl http://localhost:1337/parse/health
 #in ingress mode: